Skip to content

 Travelling Albania

 Continuing the last photography series about Albania, in this one the focus lies on the beautiful nature and geography of the country.
-While being a relatively small country it offers a mix of different landscapes from Mediterranean sights to mountainous regions.
-On the coast more and more centers of tourism come in to being, while the center part of the country is still original and raw.
-Hence the aim of this particular series is to highlight the diversity of Albania.
+While being a relatively small country, it offers a mix of different landscapes, from Mediterranean sights to mountainous regions.
+On the coast, more and more centers of tourism come into being, while the center part of the country is still original and raw.
+Hence, the aim of this particular series is to highlight Albania’s diversity.

 test